pointfreeco/swift-concurrency-extras/README.md

     Use `eraseToThrowingStream()` to propagate failures from throwing async sequences.

   * Swift 5.9's `makeStream(of:)` functions have been back-ported.
-It can handy in tests that need to override a dependency endpoint that returns a stream:
+It can be handy in tests that need to override a dependency endpoint that returns a stream:

     ```swift